sgitcoding/template_rep/README.md

-# iris-proba
+# Simple Iris model using XGBoost

-XGBClassifier model with predict_proba
+> Make sure to build the model with xgboost version 0.82 (requirements.txt)